nate-anderson/keybite/README.md

 ## Auto-increment and map-style indexes
 Keybite has auto-incrementing indexes (insert a value, get an automatically assigned ID) and map- or dictionary- style key-value storage (you provide the value _and_ the key).

+## Flexible Use Options
+Keybite can be served as an HTTP API or an AWS Lambda function, and can be used locally via command line interface.
+It also comes with storage drivers for a local filesystem and an S3 bucket.

 ## What keybite is
 - A file-based key value store that doesn't require a server
 - A flexible way of storing and maintaining data